-As of June 30, 2021, approximately \$41.3 million of borrowing capacity remains available to the Company, subject to the terms of the Sumitomo Dainippon Pharma Loan Agreement and the outstanding loan balance of \$358.7 million is classified as a long-term liability on the unaudited condensed consolidated balance sheets under the caption long-term debt, less current maturities (related party).
-Interest expense under the Sumitomo Dainippon Pharma Loan Agreement was \$2.9 million and \$2.2 million for the three months ended June 30, 2021 and 2020, respectively, and is included in interest expense in the unaudited condensed consolidated statements of operations.
+As of December 31, 2021, approximately \$41.3 million of borrowing capacity remains available to the Company, subject to the terms of the Sumitomo Dainippon Pharma Loan Agreement and the outstanding loan balance of \$358.7 million is classified as a long-term liability on the unaudited condensed consolidated balance sheet under the caption long-term debt, less current maturities (related party).
+Interest expense under the Sumitomo Dainippon Pharma Loan Agreement was \$2.9 million and \$8.7 million for the three and nine months ended December 31, 2021, respectively, and \$2.6 million and \$6.9 million for the three and nine months ended December 31, 2020, respectively, and is included interest expense in the unaudited condensed consolidated statements of operations.